Finding the Cheapest Car Insurance Companies

 Credit Score Influences Rates

 In most states, insurers use credit-based insurance scores to help determine premiums.
-Drivers with poor credit (below 620) pay an average of $412/month for full coverage — nearly double the rate for drivers with good or excellent credit.
+Drivers with poor credit pay dramatically more — often 40% to 105% higher than drivers with good or excellent credit.
 Improving your credit by even one tier can meaningfully reduce your annual premium, making it one of the most powerful long-term strategies for cutting insurance costs.

 Vehicle Type and Safety Features

 The car you drive affects how much you pay to insure it.
-Vehicles with advanced technology often cost more to repair, potentially increasing collision and comprehensive premiums.
+Vehicles with advanced technology — especially EVs and luxury models with ADAS sensors — often cost more to repair, potentially increasing collision and comprehensive premiums.
+This challenge is amplified by ongoing tariff-driven parts cost inflation in 2026.
 However, modern safety features — like automatic emergency braking, airbags, and anti-theft systems — may qualify for discounts that partially offset higher repair costs.
 Check out our guide on the most and least expensive cars to insure before your next purchase.

 Coverage Options: Finding the Right Balance